wdporter/i-am-that-vuepress/16-desirelessness-the-highest-bliss/readme.md

 **Q:**&ensp;What is the purpose of meditation?

-**M:**&ensp;Seeïng the false as the false is meditation.
+**M:**&ensp;Seeing the false as the false is meditation.
 This must go on all the time.

 **Q:**&ensp;We are told to meditate regularly.

-**M:**&ensp;Deliberate daily exercise in discrimination between the true and the false and renunciätion of the false is meditation.
+**M:**&ensp;Deliberate daily exercise in discrimination between the true and the false and renunciation of the false is meditation.
 There are many kinds of meditation to begin with, but they all merge finally into one.

 **Q:**&ensp;Please tell me which road to self-realisation is the shortest.